National Centre for Promotion of Employment for Disabled People

-National Centre for Promotion of Employment for Disabled People is trust established in 1996.
+National Centre for Promotion of Employment for Disabled People is a New Delhi-based trust established in 1996.
+It was set up post enactment of 1995 PWD Act to champion the cause of disability rights.
 The organization's philosophy is that society needs to change traditionally held views of "charity and welfare to those of productivity and empowerment of disabled people".
-Its first director was Javed Abidi.
+Its founder and first director was Javed Abidi and is currently headed by Arman Ali, who succeeded the founder in October 2018.
+It operates through a team of Program Managers and Program Officers who work on their specific areas.

-National Centre for Promotion of Employment for Disabled People (NCPEDP) is a cross-disability, non-profit organization, working as an interface between the government, industry, international agencies, and the voluntary sector towards empowerment of persons with disabilities.
+National Centre for Promotion of Employment for Disabled People (NCPEDP) is India's only cross-disability, non-profit organization, working as an interface between the government, industry, international agencies, and the voluntary sector towards empowerment of persons with disabilities.
+The Rights of Persons with Disabilities Act, 2016 seeks to ensure rights of people with disabilities.
+The law came into force from 19 April 2017 onwards.

-Vision

-A society where people with disabilities are equal members leading dignified lives through economic independence.

-Mission

-To promote equality for people with disabilities in all spheres of life through research and advocacy around- Employment, Education, Accessibility, Communication.

-By putting the rights of people with disabilities at the heart of everything we do, NCPEDP aims to empower people with disabilities through appropriate legislation, encouraging employment of people with disabilities, creating awareness on disability issues, and promoting accessibility in public spaces, products, services and technologies.
+NCPEDP works on 6 core principles, also called the six pillars of the organisation, namely: